UbiquityRobotics/learn/quick_start/Robot_Commander_AP.markdown

 ## To use a workstation
 1. Turn the robot on.
 2. Bring up the Chrome browser on your workstation.
+3. Allow at least 3 minutes after turning the robot on.
+In your workstation, connect to the UbiquityRobot network.
+The password is `robotseverywhere`.
 4. Enter the address "https://10.42.0.1/speechcommands.html" in the address bar of the Chrome browser, and press the enter key.
 5. If the browser gives you any warnings regarding a lack of security, disregard them.
 Continue with #6 below.